 The SAAV Program is provided by SAAV through a generous collaboration with Domestic Abuse Intervention Services and the Dane County Humane Society.
-SAAV has provided safe shelter to more than 245 animals affected by domestic abuse in Dane County, Wisconsin (as of November 2017).
+SAAV has provided safe shelter to approximately 300 animals affected by domestic abuse in Dane County, Wisconsin (as of February 2018).
 To learn about eligibility requirements and other details for the SAAV Program, please visit our FAQ.

 In addition to our shelter services, SAAV is devoted to assisting other communities with starting shelter programs using the SAAV Program model.
 We routinely provide information and guidance to start ups across the country who wish to bring the SAAV Program model to their own community.
 Please check out our Resource Guide on the tabs above.